ancestor_tags_list: #admin_show_subpages#admin_show_subpages#

 • Grants range from $100,000 to up to $2,000,000 will be paid over a maximum period of up to five years for new projects (or contribute additional funding to existing) regional projects that build the evidence base for investments and interventions that improve resilience to natural disasters, and that support collaboration between several stakeholder groups.

-• grants will only support an organisation, project or initiative that has a charitable purpose
+• Grants will only support an organisation, project or initiative that has a charitable purpose

 When does funding close?
 OPEN (via expression of interest only)